 Easy YouTube & Facebook Live Streaming Tips for Beginners – Video Transcript

 The bonus one you’ll see is a result of, I’m including it, but I’m not including it because I can’t hear anything.
-So that might give you an indication of what it’s actually about, but let’s get started right now.
-So for those of you who don’t know me, my name is Sara Nguyen, and I help businesses build their businesses using live streaming.
+That might give you an indication of what it’s actually about, but let’s get started right now.
+For those of you who don’t know me, my name is Sara Nguyen, and I help businesses build their businesses using live streaming.

-So whether you are watching me live now or catching the replay, everything will be there.
-So you can go and check that out in the timestamps as well, because we love timestamps because we can just jump to those sections.
+Whether you are watching me live now or catching the replay, everything will be there.
+You can go and check that out in the timestamps as well, because we love timestamps because we can just jump to those sections.

 Now, if you are live on the chat, please feel free to ask me questions and I’ll get to them at the end of the live stream.
 If you’re catching the replay, please leave a comment.
 If you have any follow-up questions on any of the things that I’m talking about, and I’ve got so much to talk about today, so super excited.

-So I’ve got seven plus a bonus one— eight tips today.
-So if you picked just one of these, I really think that, you know, you’ll see a little bit of an improvement in your actual live stream.
-So let’s get started.
+I’ve got seven plus a bonus one— eight tips today.
+If you picked just one of these, I really think that, you know, you’ll see a little bit of an improvement in your actual live stream.
+Let’s get started.

 The thing that I like about these templates is that if we click on one, you’ll see that he’s got layouts that are very specific to live streaming.
 And so he’s got like these are specifically for use within StreamYard, but, but unofficially and I’ve tested it and I can vouch for it, I use these in Ecamm live.